Syracuse Community Choir

 Together, we can create a more welcoming, empowered, and vibrant community—one where every person has the opportunity to sing and be heard.

-Your sponsorship is more than just support—it’s a statement of shared values.
+Your partnership with us is more than just support—it’s a statement of shared values.
 In appreciation, we offer meaningful recognition to celebrate your commitment to community, inclusion, and the arts in Syracuse and Central New York.
+Click on the ‘+’ sign below to open up list of partnership benefits.

 Benefits Include:

-- Plus everything included at the Sustaining Sponsor level
+• Plus everything included at the Supporting Partner level

 Benefits Include: